 These beauties live an average of 10-12 years total.
 They are not likely to suffer from major health issues, but deafness is a common problem in late years.

-The gorgeous Beauceron is a rare sight to behold.
+The gorgeous Beauceron is the next black and brown dog breed on our list, and is a rare sight to behold.
 They were originally given jobs as guard dogs, herders, and hunters.
 Declaws, which are the thumb-like appendages on the upper inside of a dog’s leg, is unique in this breed.
 Instead of having the standard singular dewclaw, they have double.
 They make loyal and devoted companion animals.
 They tend to be dominant with other dogs, especially of the same sex.
 Early socialization and exposure to other animals as a puppy can potentially make this avoidable.

 This herding dog lives an average of 10-12 years.
 While they may suffer certain heart conditions, they are overall a generally healthy breed.